 A virtual Event on Latest Updates on Corporate Tax in UAE

 Corporate Tax Rates in UAE

-- All multinational corporations subject to OECD Base Erosion and Profit-Sharing laws that belong within Pillar 2 of the BEPS 2.0 framework, i.e. combined worldwide revenues in excess of AED 3.15 billion will be entitled to varying rates
+All multinational companies covered by OECD Base Erosion and Profit-Sharing rules that fall under Pillar 2 of the BEPS 2.0 framework, i.e., have combined worldwide revenues over AED 3.15 billion, will be eligible for a range of rates.

 Scope of Corporate Tax in UAE